Westman18/whale-radar/README.md

 ```

 ## Contributing
 This app has clearly demonstrative purposes.
-However all changes suggestions are warmly welcomed.
+However all suggestions of changes are warmly welcomed.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)